-- While more than 50 percent of the 12-seeds who won in the first round fail to advance past the second round (including those Little Rock, Yale and Middle Tennessee teams), 18 of the 47 teams have indeed made it it to Sweet 16.
+- While more than 50 percent of the 12-seeds who won in the first round fail to advance past the second round, 21 of the 50 teams have indeed made it it to Sweet 16.

 - Utah State, who has been the No. 12 seed a record five times, is only 1-4 against No. 5 seeds.
 Its lone win came in 2001 against Ohio State.